Rhode Island Works Program

 Families may be eligible for a "hardship extension" to either the 24 month or 48 month time limit.
 Hardship extensions are based on the parent’s inability to work due to disability of the parent, need to care for a disabled family member in the home, homelessness, domestic violence or high unemployment in the state.
 An initial hardship extension is granted for 6 months.
 Two additional extensions of 3 months each can be granted.
 The hardship extension is available to recipients to prevent loss of benefits, as well as to applicants who have exceeded the 24 or 48 month time limit.

 Parents are required to enter into an employment plan or a rehabilitation plan (for parents with disabilities) as a condition of their family’s eligibility for RI Works cash benefits.
 Most parents are required to participate in job search as the first activity in the employment plan.
 Parents with limited literacy/English language skills are referred to an intensive 6-month program designed to help them gain the skills to find entry level employment, instead of job search.
 In addition, parents may be referred to short term skills training if appropriate to help the parent enter employment.
-To see a list of approved programs where a caseworker may refer parents to satisfy their employment plan requirements, see The Red Book, the resource manual used by DHS workers.
+To get a list of approved programs where a caseworker may refer parents to satisfy their employment plan requirements, contact DHS at (401) 462-5300.

 Parents must cooperate with the Office of Child Support Services in pursuing a support order against the non-custodial parent.
 The parent can request a waiver from cooperation based on domestic violence and will be referred to the Family Violence Option Advocacy Program for safety planning and to prove eligibility for the waiver.
 See more information in English (PDF, 604KB) or Spanish (PDF, 612KB).